qlik-oss/enigma-go/schema/README.md

 # Schema Generator

-This folder contains a script for generating enigma-go based on a specific version of Qlik Analytics Engine.
+This folder contains a script for generating enigma-go based on a specific version of Qlik Associative Engine.
-The version to be used must be one of the published versions of the Qlik Analytics Engine, see [here](https://hub.docker.com/r/qlikcore/engine/tags/).
+The version to be used must be one of the published versions of the Qlik Associative Engine, see [here](https://hub.docker.com/r/qlikcore/engine/tags/).

 Please note that to be able to generate enigma-go you will need to accept the [EULA](https://qlikcore.com/beta/).